MBEgroupData/coral_ml_retraining/README.md

 ```

 To add your own class to train
-just create a folder inside of the open_image_v4_subset, and put your images in that folder.
+just create a folder inside of the open_image_v4_subset, and put your images in that folder and re-run the impriminting learning command.